What is 'Durometer?'

 Click here to see the pivot cups we carry.

-Most stock bushings are around 90a, but they vary from company to company.
+Most stock bushings are around 85a, but they vary from company to company.

 |Truck Brand||Stock Bushing Durometer|

 Initially, stock bushings are something a rider can get used to, especially for the more novice riders who have not experienced anything else.
-Regardless, stock bushings are typically not going to be what you would want.
-This is due to the poorer quality of urethane used, leading the bushings to wear out and become dead quicker.
-Plus, they typically come in a barrel and cone setup, which isn't going to be ideal for any speed oriented style of riding.
+However, stock bushings are typically not going to be what you want long term.
+This is due to the poorer quality of urethane used, leading the bushings to wear out and become dead more quickly.
+Plus, they typically come in a barrel and cone setup, which is not ideal for any speed oriented style of riding.
 To top it all off, odds are they won't be a proper durometer for your weight.
-Bushings are more weight dependent than wheels or pivot cups because they are what impact the turn and level of support your trucks provide, which if you're heavier you'll need more of and if you're lighter, you'll need less of.
-Here at Motion, we've carried Venom for the longest time, as well as are the most familiar with their shapes and urethane.
+Bushings are more weight dependent than wheels or pivot cups because they are what impact the turn and level of support your trucks provide.
+If you are heavier you will need a harder durometer, and if you're lighter you will need a softer durometer.
+Here at Motion, we've carried Venom for a long time, and are the most familiar with their shapes and urethane.
 Their bushings range from 78a-97a and you can find their relation to weight below.
-Recently, we've began carrying Blood Orange bushings and are down with their bushings as well.
-Since bushing performance depends so heavily on weight, style of riding, the trucks being used, user preference, and more, never hesitate to call, email or any form of getting ahold of us to get a second opinion on your setup.
+We also carry Blood Orange bushings.
+Since bushing performance depends so heavily on weight, style of riding, the trucks being used, user preference, and more, never hesitate to call, email us to get a second opinion on your setup.